ultimate-pa/hanfor/documentation/docs/index.md

   `python app.py <tag> -c path/to/input.csv`
 * Point your browser to [`http://127.0.0.1:<port in config.py>`](http://127.0.0.1:5000).
 ## Introduction

+If you have many requirements it gets difficult to check that all of them are, e.g., consistent.
+No human can manually check >1000 requirements for consistency -- so we do our best with reviews.

+Also in new projects, what we often see, is that it takes a long time before there is a high test coverage on the requirements -- as the number of requirements increases over the releases, and thus also the test specifications have to cover more and more requirements.
+However, many defects are found by experience-based testing -- but these technique is often used quite late, as the first priority is to get a reasonable requirement-based coverage.

+To tackle that problem, Hanfor provides a method that consists of 3 steps:
+1. The Requirements Formalization
+2. The Requirements Check (on the formalized requirements)
+3. The Test Generation (on the formalized requirements)

 ![Example Picture 1](img/image001.png "Example picture 1")

 To make it possible for a computer to check a set of requirements for quality criteria, as e.g. consistency, it has to "understand" the semantics of the requirements.